-- On the government-wide financial statements, the liabilities and deferred inflows of resources of the Village exceeded the assets and deferred outflows of resources at the close of the most recent fiscal year by \$15,165,262. - At the close of the current fiscal year, the Village's governmental funds reported combined fund balances of \$2,158,648.
-This amount is inclusive of the Capital Projects Fund balance of \$384,558. - The Village's total net position decreased by \$519,481.
-Total revenues amounted to \$9,879,817 and were \$381,799 more than 2018.
-The majority of this increase was due to the fact that in 2019 the Village water sales increased by \$357,428. - Total expenses amounted to \$10,399,298 and were \$893,930 more than 2018.
-The majority of the increase was in Home and Community Services in the Water Fund for the replacement and installation of smart water meters. - For the year ended May 31, 2019, the Village implemented the provisions of GASB Statement No. 75, "Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions ("OPEB")".
-This statement addresses accounting and financial establishing standards for recognizing reporting for OPEB bv deferred outflows/inflows of resources and expenses/expenditures.
+- On the government-wide financial statements, the liabilities and deferred inflows of resources of the Village exceeded the assets and deferred outflows of resources at the close of the most recent fiscal year by \$15,250,174. - At the close of the current fiscal year, the Village's governmental funds reported combined fund balances of \$2,931,160.
+This amount is inclusive of the Capital Projects Fund balance of \$498,741. - Total expenses amounted to \$9,983,571 and were \$415,727 less than 2019.
+The majority of the decrease was in Home and Community Services in the Water Fund due to less water purchased. - Since the fiscal year ended May 31, 2019, the Village implemented the provisions of GASB Statement No. 75, "Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions ("OPEB")".
+This statement addresses accounting and financial reporting for OPEB by establishing standards for recognizing measuring liabilities, deferred outflows/inflows of resources and expenses/expenditures.
 This statement identifies the methods and assumptions that are required to be used to project benefit payments, discount projected benefit payments to their actuarial present value and attribute that present value to the periods of employee service.
-This statement supersedes the provisions of GASB Statement No. 45, "Accounting and Financial Reporting By Employers for Postemployment Benefits Other Than Pensions".
+This statement supersedes the provisions of GASB Statement No. 45, "Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions".
 The primary distinction between the two standards is that since no mechanism exists under current New York State law for New York municipalities and school districts to pre-fund these obligations in an irrevocable trust, entities must now report their total OPEB liability as opposed to the net OPEB liability that has been reported under the prior standard.
-As a result of adopting these standards, the government-wide financial statements reflect a cumulative effect for the change in accounting principle of \$(13,354,427).
+At May 31, 2020, the OPEB liability was \$19,313,328.